Am I committing to anything by filling out the enrollment form?

 Not quite.
 Members are responsible for completing as many volunteer jobs as necessary to reach four hours.
 The primary jobs are teaching a class (worth 2 hours), assisting in a class (worth 1.25 hours) or supervising free play time (worth 45 minutes).
 A limited number of additional volunteer jobs are available upon request for those with scheduling challenges; the value of those jobs will be determined by the volunteer coordinator.

-If I am a non-member, can I still teach a class?
+If I am not a member of Cascadia, can I still teach a class?

 Yes.
 We offer a small number of paid teaching positions, particularly for topics that lack a member teacher.
 Alternatively, non-members may teach a class in exchange for their child taking a different class.
 If a non-member wants to teach a class and have their own child be in the class, there will be no charge for that child.